Work with Change Data

 Joining Change Data with Other Data from the Same Transaction

 Occasionally, it is useful to join change data with other information gathered about the transaction when it committed at the source.
 The tran_begin_lsn column in the table cdc.lsn_time_mapping provides the information needed to perform such a join.
 When the update of the source occurs, the value for database_transaction_begin_lsn from the system dynamic view sys.dm_tran_database_transactions must be saved along with any other information to be joined with the change data.
 Use the function fn_convertnumericlsntobinary to compare the database_transaction_begin_lsn and tran_begin_lsn values.
 The code to create this function is available in the template Create Function fn_convertnumericlsntobinary.
-The template Return All Changes with a Given tran_begin_lsn demonstrates how to effect the join.
+The template Return All Changes with a Given tran_begin_lsn demonstrates how to affect the join.

 Querying Using Datetime Wrapper Functions